All Episodes

 Back in a second.

-All right, to underscore my point, I'm gonna throw this idea out.
+All right, to underscore my point, I'm going to throw this idea out.

 And it's this.

-Now I know that the courts have ruled otherwise, but just for the fun of it, as this guy, the previous caller from Louisville, said if we just bring these guys in, these illegal workers, and immigration made America great, yeah, and pass a constitutional amendment banning transfer payments, then everything be hunky-dory.
+Now, I know that the courts have ruled otherwise, but just for the fun of it, as this guy, the previous caller from Louisville, said, if we just bring these guys in, these illegal workers, and immigration made America great, and pass a constitutional amendment banning transfer payments, then everything would be hunky-dory.

 Okay.

-Senator Sessions, Senator Bunning, propose an amendment that would limit transfer payments to all those being made legal.
+Senator Sessions, Senator Bunning, proposed an amendment that would limit transfer payments to all those being made legal.

 Limit the amount of access they have to health care, social security, and so forth and so on.

-And you watch what happens to that amount.
+And you watch what happens to that amendment.

-You watch the fur would fly the minute you Democrats are coming, yeah, we want to take food out of the starving mouths of babies and so forth.
+You watch the fur would fly the minute Democrats would come, yeah, we want to take food out of the starving mouths of babies and so forth.

 Export Selection